 Have you got a glossary of terms used on Art UK?

-In January 2017, Andrew Greg of the National Inventory Research Project, University of Glasgow produced a series of blog posts to help shed some light on art terminology.
-You can read the 'An art-liker's guide to the galleries' series on the Art UK blog, under 'Hints and tips'.
+In January 2017, Andrew Greg of the National Inventory Research Project, University of Glasgow produced a series of stories for Art UK to help shed some light on art terminology:

 Art UK Shop

 The Art UK Shop is operated by Heritage Digital on behalf of Art UK and participating Partner Collections.